How Intel is aiming for a PC processor comeback

 VentureBeat: As far as games go, I’ve done some gaming on laptops, and it’s still an experience where you have to have a machine with a big screen and a big fan.
 It looks like these machines are going to be thin and light with a lot less noise, even though you’re playing games.

 Bryant: Sure.
-I always like to step back and say, we create processors for the desktop and musclebooks, if you will, that are purpose-built for gaming as their primary function.
+I always like to step back and say, we create processors for the desktop and muscle-books, if you will, that are purpose-built for gaming as their primary function.
 That’s what they do, and they do it extremely well.
 They’re high-performance.
 Sometimes they include fans that make noise because they go full tilt.
 You can imagine that inside of Intel, you have a lot of people who are into esports and gaming.
 They have incredible rigs, and we build processors for those.

 What makes this special is that you can play triple-A games.
-They’re playable for the first time in something that’s thin and light, and not a musclebook form factor.
-We build products for musclebooks, because a lot of people want those, and that’s great.
+They’re playable for the first time in something that’s thin and light, and not a muscle-book form factor.
+We build products for muscle-books, because a lot of people want those, and that’s great.
 But this is back to how the PC market isn’t one segment, one size fits all.
 There are different segments.
 People want PCs that are optimized for their life and their interests and their focus.
 We provide the broadest portfolio of products in the industry.

 This one is special in that — it’s not just gaming.
 If you look at the media and content creation, we showed some examples of up-rezzing photos and colorizing things.
 You get into Adobe software, Creative Suite.
 There’s far more intelligence built into the software, and now it’s optimized to work with the platform to help users do more.
 It’s an exciting time.